-Does the shape of the recovery matter to housing?
+Does the shape of the recovery matter for luxury real estate?

 Is it a V, a K, or a shape that is something else entirely?
 Pundits are starting to consider a K-shaped recovery in the economy as a consequence of COVID-19.
 As a former wealth manager, I can tell you academically that there is not a K-shaped recovery in the study of economics.
 More so, this label is used to describe a situation where higher-paying service sector employees in the upward sloping leg of the K-shape achieve better outcomes, while essential workers and those in the hospitality and other hard-hit industries see a worsening economic outlook.

 I start with this general analysis of the broader economy to shed light on the housing market’s current state, particularly the luxury segment, which is Valley Luxury Partners’ expertise.
 In my previous market update, I alluded to a “dual recovery” scenario as I had heard no specific mention of a K-shaped recovery at the time.
 That has changed, now that more evidence has come to light to validate this theory.